DkhiliFares/Network_Administration_Project/ZabbixConfiguration.md

 This project demonstrates how to deploy and configure **Zabbix** for supervising a segmented network topology with multiple VLANs and Cisco switches, simulated in **EVE-NG**.

 ---
+## 📖 What is Zabbix?

+**Zabbix** is an open-source platform for monitoring:
+- Networks (routers, switches, firewalls)
+- Servers (Linux, Windows)
+- Applications and services
+- Cloud and containers

+It supports agents, SNMP, ICMP, IPMI, and more protocols for data collection.

+---
 ## 🧱 Architecture réseau
 ![image](https://github.com/user-attachments/assets/ad979aef-2144-42f4-8c8b-6afe75b384a1)